We’ve long been told that acetaminophen (Tylenol®, Paracetamol®) is the best pain reliever to take during pregnancy.

 In a 2018 study, researchers did a meta-analysis of seven studies involving 132,738 pairs of mothers and children.

-However, it noted that taking small amounts of acetaminophen during pregnancy — in one study, for less than eight days — did not increase risks.
+However, it noted that taking small amounts of acetaminophen during pregnancy — in one study, for fewer than eight days — didn’t increase risks.

 “Acetaminophen is still the safest known drug to take during pregnancy for problems like fever and pain,” says Dr. Zanotti.
 “When you’re pregnant, it’s riskier to have an untreated fever than it is to take acetaminophen.”

-Experts are struggling to understand why autism is one of the fastest-growing developmental disorders in the United States, affecting 1 in every 59 children.
-The incidence of ADHD is also rising, affecting 1 in every 20 children.
+Experts are struggling to understand why autism is one of the fastest-growing developmental disorders in the United States, affecting 1 in every 44 8-year-old children.
+The incidence of ADHD is also rising, affecting 9.4% of children ages 2 to 17.

 “Both diseases likely stem from many different factors, so their true cause is poorly understood,” says Dr. Zanotti.

-None of the studies that were reviewed looked at environmental factors, maternal characteristics or genetic factors, which could heighten risk for autism or ADHD.
+None of the studies reviewed looked at environmental factors, maternal characteristics or genetic factors, which could heighten the risk for autism or ADHD.

 “We need more research to fully understand the effects of prolonged acetaminophen exposure on the baby during pregnancy,” she notes.